 Ans: Atomic number — Gives the number of protons (Z)

 Mass number — Gives the number of protons and neutrons (A)

-Isotopes — When atoms of same element have same number of protons (Z) but different number of a neutrons (s) such atoms are called isotopes.
+Isotopes — When atoms of the same element have the same number of protons (Z) but different number of neutrons (s) such atoms are called isotopes.

-Isobars — When atom of different element have same mass number (A) but different atomic number (Z) such atoms are called isobars.
+Isobars — When an atom of different elements have the same mass number (A) but different atomic number (Z) such atoms are called isobars.